 Charles first came to the SCS as a pre-doctoral intern in 1996.
 Charles is a generalist, working from a Rogerian base and drawing heavily on cognitive-behavioral, family systems, feminist, multicultural, and developmental frameworks in his work with clients.
 Dr. Boudreaux has worked with a wide variety of client concerns, with a preference for individuals with interpersonal or family-related issues, chronic illness, survivors of sexual abuse, and student veterans.
 Charles loves to co-lead general therapy groups and enjoys working with couples when the opportunity arises.
 He has some expertise in career counseling, teaching, supervision, assessment, human resources, and information systems/computing.

-Charles currently coordinates the information systems, Crisis On Call, and assessment areas for the SCS.
+Charles currently coordinates the Information Systems, Group, Crisis On Call, and Assessment areas for the SCS.
 He also enjoys providing clinical supervision.
-Charles is happily married to a research psychologist and is the father of a delightful high-school senior boy who is enthralled with music (especially the euphonium), theater, speech, and Scouting.
+Charles is happily married to a psychology professor and is the father of a delightful student at that “other university East of here,” currently majoring in music composition with a minor in biology.
 Charles is grateful that his parents now live in town.

 Megan (Shiou-Feng) Gu, Ph.D., Licensed Clinical Psychologist